Why Is Nepal Struggling to Grow?

 1.1.
 Changes in government and policy all the time

-Nepal has had over 30 changes of government in the last 30 years, which makes it difficult to make plans for the long run (Adhikari, 2021).
+Nepal has had over 30 changes of government in the past 30 years, which makes it difficult to make plans for the long run (Adhikari, 2021).
 In stable governments, policies stay the same from one administration to the next.
 But Nepal’s frequent leadership changes mean that infrastructure projects are left unfinished and economic policies aren’t always followed.

 – Failed to build trust with foreign investors